-Texas has strict penalties for minors who consume alcohol.
-Minors are prohibited from purchasing alcohol, attempting to purchase alcohol, consuming alcohol, and possessing alcohol.
+In Texas, minors are prohibited from purchasing alcohol, attempting to purchase alcohol, consuming alcohol, and possessing alcohol.
 However, a minor may drink in the presence of their adult parent, guardian, or spouse.

-Minors in possession, minors in consumption, public intoxication, and driving while under the influence are common offenses minors are charged with if taken into custody.
+Minors in Consumption (MIC), Minors in Possession (MIP), Public Intoxication (PI), and Driving Under the Influence (DUI) are common offenses minors are charged with if taken into custody.
 Differentiating between the various alcohol offenses can be difficult to navigate, but below is a quick guide to finding out what the abbreviations mean and what the consequences are for each offense.

 Minor in Consumption (MIC)

-A minor (a person under the age of 21) can be charged with Minor in Consumption for simply consuming an alcoholic beverage.
-An officer does not have to see the minor drink the alcoholic beverage, and may make the determination to charge him with the offense if the officer smells alcohol or if the minor agrees to take a breath test and results indicate alcohol was consumed.
+A minor – a person under the age of 21 – can be charged with Minor in Consumption for simply consuming an alcoholic beverage.
+An officer does not have to see the minor drink the alcoholic beverage, and may make the determination to charge him or her if the officer smells alcohol or if the minor agrees to take a breath test and results indicate alcohol was consumed.
 Mere possession of alcohol is insufficient to be charged with MIC, but it is also a crime for a minor to be found in possession of alcohol (MIP).

 Minors may consume alcohol: